floherent/node-transform-builder/README.md

 ## Limitations

-- No batch or asynchronous processing capabilities (i.e. the tool is synchronous).
+- No batch or asynchronous processing capabilities (i.e., the tool is synchronous).
 - Large payloads may hit API timeout limits (i.e., 60 seconds).
 - Very complex JSONata transformations may impact performance (less than 6 MB payload).
+- Fast XML parsing is not considered in the current version of the build process (can be easily added).
 - Field Mapping requires exact field name matching for proper transformations.

 ## Copyright and License